 Tent care at home & how to store the tent.

 First off, you need to be sure the tent has fully dried, inside and out.
 Pitch the tent inside, in a shaded spot outside or hang out to dry.
 It’s imperative that the tent is 100% dry before storing, otherwise, mould and mildew will grow and increased exposure to moisture can chemically break down the water-repellent coating.

 How to clean and reproof your tent – in three easy steps!

 You should give your tent a thorough clean after every festival, the huge exposure to mud and dust will have a serious effect on the performance of the fabric, causing it to no longer repel water.

-3. Give the tent a rinse with clean water and while the surface remains wet, generously apply Universal Protector onto the surface, ensuring even coverage.
+3. Give the tent a rinse with clean water and while the surface remains wet, generously apply Tent + Gear Repel onto the surface, ensuring even coverage.
 Make sure you pay extra attention to the seams of the fabric, to ensure a water-tight finish.

 Leave the tent to completely dry before packing away.